-NOAA is proposing to expand the boundaries of Cordell Bank National Marine Sanctuary (CBNMS) and Gulf of the Farallones National Marine Sanctuary (GFNMS) to an area north and west of their current boundaries, as well as amend existing sanctuary regulations and add new regulations.
-NOAA is also proposing to revise the corresponding sanctuary terms of designation and management plans.
+NOAA is expanding the boundaries of Cordell Bank National Marine Sanctuary (CBNMS) and Gulf of the Farallones National Marine Sanctuary (GFNMS) to an area north and west of their current boundaries, as well as amending existing sanctuary regulations and adding new regulations.
+NOAA is also revising the corresponding sanctuary terms of designation and management plans.

-NOAA considered the comments received during the public comment period in order to revise the final GFNMS (PDF, 3MB) and CBNMS (PDF, 2.4MB) management plans, final environmental impact statement (PDF, 14MB), and the upcoming final rule.
-The environmental impact statement published in the Federal Register on Dec 19, 2014, and will be followed by the final rule no less than 30 days later.
-The final rule is expected to publish as early as Jan 27, 2015, and it would become effective after a review period of 45-days of continuous session of Congress.
+NOAA considered the comments received during the public comment period in order to revise the final GFNMS (PDF, 3MB) and CBNMS (PDF, 2.4MB) management plans, final environmental impact statement (PDF, 14MB), and the final rule (PDF, 318KB).
+The environmental impact statement published in the Federal Register on Dec 19, 2014, followed by the final rule on Mar 12, 2015.
+The action is effective after a review period of 45-days of continuous session of Congress.
+Read the press release or visit the media resources page for more information.

 Download larger map (PDF, 625KB)

-This map shows the proposed expansion of Gulf of the Farallones from approximately 1,282 square miles to approximately 3,295 square miles, and Cordell Bank from approximately 529 square miles to approximately 1,286 square miles.
+This map shows the expansion of Gulf of the Farallones from approximately 1,282 square miles to approximately 3,295 square miles, and Cordell Bank from approximately 529 square miles to approximately 1,286 square miles.
 The GFNMS expansion area extends from Bodega Bay in Sonoma County to Manchester Beach, at Latitude 39 North a few miles north of the Point Arena Lighthouse in Mendocino County (excluding Arena Cove and all rivers and estuaries), including both state and federal waters.
 The CBNMS expansion, all in federal waters, extends west and slightly north of its current boundary to protect important subsea features such as Bodega Canyon.
+The boundaries will take effect after a review period of 45-days of continuous session of Congress.

 Click any map below for more detail.
 (PDF, 170-300KB)